insper-education/active-handout-workshop-paee-ale-21/content/02-basic-new-active/index.md

     !!! video
         ![](mkdocs.mp4)

-After the build and deploy process you should see the new page on the page of your website:
+After the build and deploy process you should see the new page on your website:

 ![](dcMotorPage.png)